 Applying for Disability Benefits

-The VA has an online application website to help veterans apply for benefits through the Veterans Online Application (VONAPP).
+The VA has an online application website to help veterans apply for benefits.
 However, applicants may also file a paper application, or apply through an accredited representative, agent, or at the local VA office.
 Applicants initially submit a “Fully Deployed Claim”, which involves submitting medical evidence, dependency records, all supporting documentation, and other required documentation.

 When the benefits are approved, the veteran will soon start receiving payments.
 However, if the claim is denied, the disabled veteran may be left wondering where to turn next.
 Fortunately, there is an appeals process to get benefits after an application is denied.
 You may want to speak to an experienced Philadelphia veterans disability benefits attorney about how to handle your case and your appeal.